Bramblewood Elementary School

 Tennis BC Schools Program

-- All program delivered by Tennis Canada Certified instructors.
+- All programsa delivered by Tennis Canada Certified instructors.
 All instructors are required to complete a Criminal Record Check

 - All Progressive Tennis modified equipment is provided.
-Children have the option of purchasing a Wilson Junior Racquet for $25 (taxes included: reg. retail prices is $35)
+Children have the option to purchase a Wilson Junior Racquet for $25 (taxes included: reg. retail prices is $35)

-- Students receive a complimentary 1-year Tennis BC Student membership ($25 value)
+- Students receive a complimentary one-year Tennis BC Student membership ($25 value)

-The In-School Program is offered in either a 4 or 6-Lesson format to complement the PHE Curriculum.
-The program is designed to be delivered during already scheduled PE classes.
+The In-School Program is offered in either a four- or six-Lesson format to complement the PHE Curriculum.
+The program is designed to be delivered during already-scheduled PE classes.
 The date of program delivery is flexible; Tennis BC will work to accommodate dates that fit your school’s schedule.

 Tennis for Schools – Learn and Play: Grades 1-8